 You could call Lindy Hop the King of all swing dances, but in 1920s New York it originated from tap dance, charleston and several Afro-American vernacular dances.
 A little bit of historic context is important here, though the space is limited.
 After WWI Harlem (NYC) became the epicentre of the Harlem Renaissance, an artistic period where Afro-American culture flourished broadly; literature, theatre, music, art, dance, fashion and journalism thrived.
 New Afro-American consciousness, claiming humanity, pride and dignity, resistance against discrimination and racial oppression, developed during this era.
 In this thriving climate nightlife blossomed all over Harlem, which was full of theatres, cabarets, cafés, ballrooms, and nightclubs.
 Even the rich white New Yorkers from other parts of town came to Harlem to be entertained.

-One of most special places was the Savoy Ballroom, as it was one of the first integrated places where all races were welcome to dance.
+One of most special places was the Savoy Ballroom, as it was one of the first integrated places where everyone was welcome to dance.
 This was unique as segregation was still a daily reality.
 The Savoy was the hotspot for the best dance orchestras and the best swing dancers.
 Swing music and swing dancing swept the entire country in the 1930s thanks to radio shows, movies and travelling orchestras.
 The contributions and assets of the musicians and dancers from that era are still our great source of inspiration.

 Swing music is the core of swingdancing, Lindy Hop, Balboa or Collegiate Shag.
 Swing is a popular jazz style from the 1930s-1940s.
 Artists such as Louis Armstrong, Benny Goodman, Duke Ellington and Count Basie among others brought this infectious music to dance halls and saloons across America.
 It's impossible to sit still to this music; even non-dancers can be seen tapping their toes and bobbing their heads.
 This music is meant for dancing!
 Swingdancing can be done to all kinds of 8-count music, but the core will always be swing.
 Whether it is music from the early 1930s or now, swing music is still played and there are many modern swing bands that throw great parties together with swing dancers.